|⇦|| Episode #685 - The US Deep State, 1963-1981

 (The Coup of '63, The Cabal, Watergate, Ford, Carter)

 |⌚ Sat 19 April 2014 ☻Mark Gorton (reading), Peter Dale Scott, Webster Tarpley|

 Download Hour1 Download Hour2 This week, I read the first half of one of the most remarkable essays I have ever come across on the subject of Deep Politics.
-In our first hour, we read Mark Gorton's compelling 50 years of the deep state which traces a secret thread from the assassination of JFK, through the assassinations of RFK & MLK to Watergate, Ford, Carter and up to the Iran hostages affair.
+In our first hour, we read Mark Gorton's compelling Fifty Years of the Deep State which traces a secret thread from the assassination of JFK, through the assassinations of RFK & MLK to Watergate, Ford, Carter and up to the Iran hostages affair.
 Our first hour concludes with Peter Dale Scott speaking on the US "overworld".
 In our second hour, a deconstruction of the Ford presidency and the Watergate coup from the inimitable Webster Tarpley.